Breathing Black Hole Shadows in Modified Gravity (MOG): Scalar Gravitational Wave Perturbations

+Because the scalar strain $h_b(t)$ is independent of the radial coordinate $r$, the spatial derivative of the total potential still vanishes exactly at the background photon sphere radius $r_p$.
+Thus, the perturbation modulates the height of the potential barrier without shifting its radial location.

-To find the new edge of the black hole shadow, we must recalculate the critical impact parameter.
-We let the peak of the new total effective potential equal to the squared energy of the photon ($E^2$) evaluated at the exact photon sphere radius $r_p$:
+The apparent shadow radius corresponds to the critical impact parameter $b_c(t) = L/E$ evaluated at the peak of this modified potential barrier.
+Equating the peak total potential to the square of the constant photon energy $E$ gives the boundary condition $f(r_p)(L^2/r_p^2)[1 - h_b(t)] = E^2$.
+Solving for the impact parameter yields the time-dependent shadow radius $R_{\text{sh}}(t)$,